carbon-language/carbon-lang/clang/docs/SafeStack.rst

 Supported Platforms
 -------------------

-SafeStack was tested on Linux, FreeBSD and MacOSX.
+SafeStack was tested on Linux, NetBSD, FreeBSD and MacOSX.

 Low-level API
 -------------